 IBFD Academic strives to create hubs for cooperation in academic activities based on a geographical focus as well.
 We are especially focused on interacting with academic institutions operating in developing countries.
 This is intended to allow IBFD to contribute to its mission of disseminating knowledge on international tax law in line with the needs of such countries.

-Cooperation with IBFD will entitle partner institutions to access IBFD publications via the Tax Research Platform and other subscription services.
+Cooperation with IBFD will enable partner institutions to access IBFD publications via the Tax Research Platform and other subscription services.
 In addition, it will be possible to create new forms of cooperation such as developing courses, seminars and other academic meetings.
-All such initiatives are considered based on the level of commitment of the partner institution to promote the function of IBFD in disseminating international tax law research.

-Currently, we have cooperation agreements with the following institutions:
+Currently, we have formal cooperation agreements with the following institutions:

 Visiting Researcher Programme